Workflows allow you to define highly scalable, reproducible and version controlled training and data processing pipelines.

-Workflows are defined as Directed Acyclic Graphs (DAG), where each task can contain one or more Docker containers.
-This allows you to run each task in the DAG on a single machine or on a different machines with their own dedicated resources.
+Workflows are defined as Directed Acyclic Graphs (DAG), composed of multiple Tasks, where each Task can contain one or more containers, with a corresponding command or script written in any programming language supported by the underlying container.
+This allows you to run each task in the DAG on a single machine or on multiple machines with their own dedicated resources.
 For example, you can create a Workflow that scrapes data from multiple sources, runs each task on a dedicated CPU machine and then passes this data to a different task that trains a model on the scraped data on a GPU machine.

 You define Workflows using Workflow Templates.
 Workflow Templates are reusable templates that are a combination of Docker images and a YAML definition.
 See Workflow Templates in User Guide for more detailed information.